 Understanding that most of what we consider threats are actually opportunities to grow will significantly help us overcome self-sabotage behaviors.

-If you decide to become the fittest person you know and promise yourself to eat healthily, self-sabotaging can be working out and then eating a whole KFC fried chicken bucket because, hey, you have spent the last 30 minutes running on a treadmill, so you deserve it.
+If you decide to become the fittest person you know and promise yourself to eat healthily, self-sabotaging can be working out and then eating a whole KFC bucket because, “Hey, I’ve spent the last 30 minutes running on a treadmill, so I deserve it“.

-Self-sabotaging can also look like dating a dickhead guy for years when you know you deserve better.
+Self-sabotaging can also look like dating a bad person for years when you know you deserve better.

-There are many other forms of self-sabotage.
-Here are 11 self-sabotaging behaviors, their impacts, and how to overcome them.
+So here are 11 ways we self-sabotage, their impacts, and how to overcome them.

 1. Resistance